andrewstephens/badpipes/README.md

 # badpipes

-A simple lightweight network connectivity monitor.
+A simple lightweight "network connectivity monitor".
 Polls TCP connectivity to one or more hosts and logs timestamped connect/disconnect events.
 Only prints when the state changes, so you get a clean log of outages rather than a wall of noise.
+I made this mainly to watch for my internet dropping at home.

 ## Install